canjs/can-component/docs/ViewModel.md

 });
 ```

-## Calling methods on viewModel from events within the template
+## Calling methods on ViewModel from events within the template

-Using html attributes like `can-EVENT-METHOD`, you can directly call a viewModel method
+Using html attributes like `can-EVENT-METHOD`, you can directly call a ViewModel method
 from a template.
 For example, we can make `<my-paginate>` elements include a next
-button that calls the viewModel's `next` method like:
+button that calls the ViewModel's `next` method like:

 ```js
 var ViewModel = DefineMap.extend({